isomerpages/moe-scgs/_prospective-students/Secondary/Direct School Admission.md

 |---	|---	|
 | 4-year GCE O-Level Programme 	| <b>Leadership</b><br>Students who have excellent leadership skills and are leaders in their Primary School<br><br><b>CCAs</b>(Sports, Performing Arts, Clubs) <br><br>Students with talents in one of the fifteen DSA Co-Curricular Activities  	|
 | 6-year Integrated Programme with Eunoia Junior College (Years 1 – 4 in SCGS and  Years 5 – 6 at Eunoia Junior College) 	| <b>Leadership</b><br><br>Students who have excellent leadership skills and are leaders in their Primary School<br><br><b>CCAs</b> (Sports, Performing Arts, Clubs) <br><br>Students with talents in one of the fifteen DSA Co-Curricular Activities <br><br><b>Specific Academic Talents</b><br><br>Students who have specific academic talents may apply for DSA into the Integrated Programme.   	|

+**C. OUR TALENT AREAS**

+**LEADERSHIP**

+Students currently in leadership positions who can be further stretched.

+**CLUBS & SOCIETIES**

+Robotics

+**PERFORMING ARTS**

+1. Chinese Drama
+2. Choir
+3. Concert Band \[Not Chinese Orchestra\]
+4. English Drama
+5. Handbell Ensemble
+6. Modern Dance
+7. String Ensemble

+**SPORTS**

+1. Artistic Gymnastics
+2. Artistic Swimming
+3. Badminton
+4. Basketball
+5. Netball
+6. Squash
+7. Swimming
+8. Tennis
+9. Trampoline

+**ACADEMIC TALENTS (valid for entry into the Integrated Programme only)**

+1. Chinese Language
+2. English Language
+3. Malay Language
+4. Tamil Language
+5. Mathematics
+6. Science

+For more information on the Talent Areas and our CCAs, **please click [here](https://go.gov.sg/scgsdsahomepage) for our DSA microsite.**

+**Join us at our DSA Engagement Q&A session on 21 May 2022 (Sat).**

+Registration will begin in early May.